1. Confirm that you have qualifying full-time employment.

 You can verify that your employer qualifies for PSLF by using the U.S. Department of Education’s PSLF Employer Search Tool.
 If the Search Tool doesn’t find your employer, it might be because no one with your employer has applied for PSLF before.
 It is still possible that the employment qualifies for PSLF.
 You can learn more about the requirements for qualifying employment on the U.S. Department of Education’s website.

 What does full-time mean?
 You must work at least 30 hours per week or the number of hours your employer considers full-time, whichever is greater.
 For example, if you worked 32 hours per week but your employer considered 40 hours per week to be full-time, your employment will not qualify.
 However, borrowers who had more than one qualifying part-time job at the same time can meet the full-time requirement if they worked a combined average of at least 30 hours per week.

 2. Identify your federal loan types to see if you need to consolidate.

 Borrowers can have several different types of federal loans, including Direct Loans, Federal Family Education Loans (FFELs), and Perkins Loans.
-To qualify for the Limited PSLF Waiver, borrowers with federal loan types that are not Direct Loans (e.g., borrowers with FFEL or Perkins Loans) must consolidate those loans into the Direct Loan Program by October 31, 2022.
+Some federal loans are even owned by private companies.
+To qualify for the Limited PSLF Waiver, borrowers with federal loan types that are not Direct Loans (e.g., FFELs or Perkins Loans) must consolidate those loans into the Direct Loan Program by October 31, 2022.